eliezer2020/WebNavbar_Flutter/README.md

 # web_navbar

-A new Flutter package project for a responsive web navbar.
+package project for a responsive web navbar. updated for flutter 2

 ## Getting Started